Watercress pesto with linguine. As I have some extra watercress at the house, I wanted to make something different.

 Typically a basil sauce originating from Genova, Italy.
 However, the word “pesto” derives from eh verb “pestare” which means to “crush.”

-Therefore pesto is typically made by crushing the ingredients in either mortar or a food processor.
+Therefore, pesto is typically made by crushing the ingredients in either a mortar or a food processor.

 Variations from the original pesto abound.
 You can replace the basil with kale, spinach, arugula, and such as here with watercress.

 One common denominator is that any basil replacement must have a tangy, peppery taste.